KrishnaNarwade/My-Certifactes/README.md

-Hello , This Is Krishna Narwade
+Hello , This Is Krishna Narwade.
 The Repository contains all the certicates related to data science which I earned though various platforms.